mdrosophila/RepData_PeerAssessment1/PA1_template.md

 ```

 **Do these values differ from the estimates from the first part of the assignment?**
--Yes, these values differs from the first part.
+- Yes, these values differs from the first part.
 First,the histogram of imputed data has a distribution closer to normal distribution than the original data with NA removed.
 Second, the mean and medium values are the similar now.

 **What is the impact of imputing missing data on the estimates of the total daily number of steps?**
--Total daily steps increase 86129.51 by imputating the missing data.
+- Total daily steps increase 86129.51 by imputating the missing data.
 This represents a 15% increase of total daily steps.